nighthawkcoders/teacher_portfolio/_posts/2024-03-04-java-jwt-database.md

   };

   // fetch the API
-  fetch(url, options)
+  fetch(URL, options)
     // response is a RESTful "promise" on any successful fetch .then(response => {
-      // check for response errors and display if (response.status !== 200) {
+      // Check for response errors and display if (response.status !== 200) {
           const errorMsg = 'Database response error: ' + response.status;
           console.log(errorMsg);